Rock Entertainment Sports Network

 The Rock Entertainment Sports Network (RESN) is a broadcast television network in Ohio, United States.
-Based in Cleveland, it is owned by Gray Media as part of their Gray Broadcast Sports Networks division and co-managed by Rock Entertainment Group, headed by Dan Gilbert, and its programming consists primarily of local sporting events.
-RESN operates alongside CBS affiliate WOIO (channel 19), MyNetworkTV affiliate WUAB (channel 43) and Telemundo affiliate WTCL-LD (channel 6).
+Based in Cleveland, it is owned by Gray Media as part of their Gray Broadcast Sports Networks division and co-managed by Rock Entertainment Group, headed by Dan Gilbert. its programming consists primarily of local sporting events.

+RESN operates alongside CBS affiliate WOIO (channel 19), WUAB (channel 43), an independent station with MyNetworkTV, and Telemundo affiliate WTCL-LD (channel 6).
 It is broadcast by Canton, Ohio–licensed low-power station WOHZ-CD (channel 22) from a transmitter located northeast of Canton; in Cleveland on a subchannel of WTCL-LD, with transmitter located in Parma; in Akron on W28FG-D, a translator for both WOHZ and WTCL; in Columbus on low-power station WDEM-CD (channel 17), owned by Innovate Corp.; in Dayton on low-power station WZCD-LD (channel 32); and in Cincinnati on a subchannel of Fox affiliate WXIX-TV.

 WOHZ-CD, the low-power station Gray purchased to launch RESN, was on the air in 1990 in Mansfield, Ohio, originally on channel 50.
 Initially offering local community programming and newscasts, this programming largely migrated to co-owned full-power WMFD-TV when that station signed on.
 By the 2010s, the station aired programming from varied sources, including weather information and audio simulcasts of WVNO-FM.
 Gray purchased the station in late 2020 and operated it as a relay for the combined multiplex of WOIO and WUAB, then fully relaying WTCL's multiplex.
 RESN launched on August 23, 2024, with plans to carry Cleveland Charge basketball, Cleveland Monsters hockey, Lake Erie Crushers baseball and St. Edward High School football.